 In justifying exceptions for therapy caps, clinicians and contractors should not only consider the medical diagnoses and medical complications that might directly and significantly influence the amount of treatment required.
 Other variables (such as the availability of a caregiver at home) that affect appropriate treatment shall also be considered.
-Factors that influence the need for treatment should be supportable by published research, clinical guidelines from professional sources, and/or clinical/common sense.
+Factors that influence the need for treatment should be supportable by published research, clinical guidelines from professional sources, and/or clinical or common sense.
 See Pub.
-100-02, chapter 15, section 230.3 subsections related to documentation of the evaluation, and section 220.2 on medical necessity for some factors that complicate treatment.
+100-02, chapter 15, section 220.3 for information related to documentation of the evaluation, and section 220.2 on medical necessity for some factors that complicate treatment.

 Note that the patient's lack of access to outpatient hospital therapy services alone does not justify excepted services.
-Residents of skilled nursing facilities prevented by consolidated billing from accessing hospital services, debilitated patients for whom transportation to the hospital is a physical hardship or lack of therapy services at hospitals in the beneficiary's county may or may not qualify for continued services, but their location does not.
+Residents of skilled nursing facilities prevented by consolidated billing from accessing hospital services, debilitated patients for whom transportation to the hospital is a physical hardship, or lack of therapy services at hospitals in the beneficiary's county may or may not qualify as justification for continued services above the caps.
+The patient's condition and complexities might justify extended services, but their location does not.

-3. Appeals Related to Disapproval of Cap Exceptions
+C. Appeals Related to Disapproval of Cap Exceptions

 Disapproval of Exception from Caps.
 When a service beyond the cap is determined to be medically necessary, it is covered and payable.
 But, when a service provided beyond the cap (outside the benefit) is determined to be NOT medically necessary, it is denied as a benefit category denial.
 Contractors may review claims with KX modifiers to determine whether the services are medically necessary, or for other reasons.
-Services that exceed therapy caps but do not meet Medicare criteria for medically necessary services are not payable even when clinicians recommend and furnish and these services.
+Services that exceed therapy caps but do not meet Medicare criteria for medically necessary services are not payable even when clinicians recommend and furnish these services.

 Services without a Medicare benefit may be billed to Medicare with a GY modifier for the purpose of obtaining a denial that can be used with other insurers.
 See Pub.
-100-04, chapter 1, section 60 for appropriate use of modifiers.
+100-04, chapter 1, section 60.4 for appropriate use of modifiers.